Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 FAQs

 Jujube fruit is a healthy and nutritious food that can be beneficial during pregnancy.
 However, consuming jujube alone may not be sufficient for weight gain.
 Weight gain during pregnancy is important for the healthy growth and development of the fetus, and it is recommended that pregnant women consume a balanced diet that includes a variety of foods from different food groups.
-While jujube can provide some essential nutrients, such as fiber and vitamin C, consuming various other healthy foods is important to support healthy weight gain during pregnancy.
+While jujube can provide some essential nutrients, such as fibre and vitamin C, consuming various other healthy foods is important to support healthy weight gain during pregnancy.

 Eating ber in pregnancy provides relief from joint pain.
-This fruit is also known as Indian jujube or Ziziphus mauritiana, is a fruit that is native to South Asia and is used in traditional medicine for its anti-inflammatory properties.
+This fruit, also known as Indian jujube or Ziziphus mauritiana, is a fruit that is native to South Asia and is used in traditional medicine for its anti-inflammatory properties.
 While there is some evidence that ber fruit may help reduce joint pain and inflammation, there is limited research on its safety and effectiveness during pregnancy.
 Pregnant women should always consult their healthcare provider before consuming any new foods or supplements, especially if they have a history of joint pain or inflammation.

-Also Read: Can You Eat Blackberry during Pregnancy?
+Can You Eat Blackberry during Pregnancy?